Webhooks

 Basic Authentication

-You can optionally choose to require HTTP basic authentication on this webhook.
+For both HTTP and WebSocket webhooks, you may optionally choose to require HTTP basic authentication.
 For non-verified webhooks, adding basic authentication is the recommended way for securing access.

 The username and password fields support templating from your application globals.